 Each time they prepared to launch the next round of their program, they’d get in a mad last-minute scramble for registrations and then remember to email past grads and ask them to help spread the word about the upcoming offering.

-The first three-fourths of their email went something like…
+The crux of their email went something like…

 “Our next program is coming up!
 We'll give you $500 for every person you send our way!”